Phillips Mushroom Farms, Kennett Square, PA

 Lisa has worked at MOM’s for the past 20 years and has been a driving force behind the growth of this independent chain of organic grocery stores.
 Her expertise includes organizational strategy, major initiative implementation and change management, employee engagement & development, category management, and merchandising & pricing strategies.
 Lisa has also had the unique opportunity to spearhead and implement various environmental initiatives, helping MOM’s drive its mission.
 Lisa earned her BS from the University of Vermont in Environmental Studies & Political Science, and her MBA from Johns Hopkins University.
 Outside of work Lisa enjoys teaching Tai Chi and traveling.

-As Director of Hemp Cultivation for Canopy Growth, Ross oversees farm relations, guides agronomic initiatives, and coordinates all aspects of Canopy Growth hemp cultivation.
+As Director of Agronomy and Field Process for Entoura CBD, Ross oversees farm relations, guides agronomic initiatives, and coordinates many aspects of Entoura’s hemp cultivation and harvest process.
 Hemp is a crop that is new to the US and fits well in any organic farming operation be it vegetables, hay, or grain crops.
 Ross’ background growing upon a dairy farm, teaching high school social studies, and farm management at Glasbern Inn and Rodale Institute, has provided him with keen insight and experience into working hemp into just about any farming operation.
-Ross has also taught classes at Delaware Valley University focusing on organic livestock management and he has spoke at many conferences on the subjects of pastured hogs, organic grain production and organic transitioning.
-Ross also raises a flock of sheep with his family in Bucks County.
+Ross has also taught classes at Delaware Valley University focusing on organic livestock, food, and fiber production and he has spoke at many conferences on theses subjects.
+Ross also raises a flock of grass-fed sheep with his family in Bucks County.

 Bob Eberly has been involved with the organic food movement since the 1980s and has shown dedication to PCO’s mission from the time of its inception in 1997.
 A charter member of PCO, Bob has served as Board President, Board Member, and Standards Committee Member.
 Until June 2013 Bob served as the President of Eberly Poultry, an organic and specialty poultry business, family owned and operated since 1947.
 Bob has extensive experience in organic food processing, distribution, retail marketing and exporting.
 Bob takes great pride in his passionate tie to the organic movement as a longstanding member of the Pennsylvania Association for Sustainable Agriculture, the Organic Trade Association, PennAG and PCO.